 I highly recommend dark chocolate chips and pretzels!
 The dark chocolate adds richness without being overly sweet, and the pretzels add the salty element.
 You can even add crumbled potato chips!

 On low speed, add semi-sweet chocolate chips, pecans, crushed pretzels, mini-chocolate covered caramels, or Kraft caramel bits, and toasted coconut.
-If you have the strength of the Hulk you can stir them in by hand and cross of “Cardio” for the day!
+If you have the strength of the Hulk, you can stir them in by hand and cross of “Cardio” for the day!

-I know this sounds like a lot of things going on…but trust me…the all play nicely together!
+I know this sounds like a lot of things going on…but trust me…they all play nicely together!
 (Unlike our children during a long summer break!
 Laws they go from best friends to mortal enemies in 3.5 seconds flat!)

-Tip: You can buy my mini-chocolate covered caramels from Nuts.com.
+Tip: You can buy my mini-chocolate-covered caramels from Nuts.com.
 They have great baking products and ship quickly!
 However, you can use the mini caramel bits from Kraft at your grocery store.

-Baking Cookies
+Baking Instructions

 Drop cookies by rounded spoonfuls onto prepared cookie sheet.
 Each sheet should have about 12 balls of dough.

 TIP: I like to use a 2 Tablespoon cookie scoop.
 Big cookies don’t hide well in my hands.
-Medium size cookies work best!
+Medium-sized cookies work best!
 Press the flat edge of the scoop up against the bowl.
 This helps pack the dough and creates a nice flat bottom and rounded top cookie dough ball.

 Bake cookies for 10 -12 minutes, switching racks half-way through baking time.